GEANT/nomad_cni/README.md

 }
 ```

-Once you have cut off the CNIs, you can interconnect some of them using the following resource:
+Once you have cut off the CNIs, you can interconnect some of them using the following example:

 ```puppet
 nomad_cni::cni_connect { ['cni1', 'cni2']: }